 Bottom Line: Calcium and phosphorus are present in feta cheese in amounts that can help support bone health.

 Probiotics are live, friendly bacteria that can benefit your health.

 Bottom Line: Feta cheese contains friendly bacteria that have been shown to promote immune and intestinal health, in addition to their anti-inflammatory effects.

 Conjugated linoleic acid (CLA) is a fatty acid found in animal products.

 Cheeses made with sheep’s milk have a higher CLA concentration than cheeses made with milk from cows or goats.
 In fact, feta cheese contains up to 1.9% CLA, which accounts for 0.8% of its fat content (27, 28).

-Even though this content of CLA decreases after the ripening period and during storage, a study has shown that the use of bacterial cultures in the making of the cheese could help increase the concentration of CLA (1, 29).
+Even though its CLA content decreases while it’s being processed and stored, a study has shown that the use of bacterial cultures in the making of the cheese could help increase the concentration of CLA (1, 29).